Calculators and Tools from Student Financial Services

 Tax Withholding for Summer Employment

 Because withholding is typically based on the tax rate for an annualized projection of each pay period, many summer employers withhold too much federal tax from a part-year salary.
 You can ask to have less tax withheld by your employer if you will be working for only part of the year, such as the summer.
-Section 9 of IRS Publication 15-A describes the procedure for adjusting withholding for part-year employees.
+IRS Publication 505 describes the procedure for adjusting withholding for part-year employees.
 It’s up to you to request this in writing from your employer, and it’s up to the employer to do the alternate calculation and charge the correct withholding.

 Where to get your tax forms

 - 1098-T (Tuition payments form the Lifetime Learning Credit)

 Contact the Student Accounts Office – (617) 495-2739

 - 1098-E (Interest payments for deduction)

 Federal Loans – contact your servicer (should be sent automatically)